raquo/Airstream/README.md

 ))
 ```

+Remember, this is just for observers.
+We have a better way for observables, read on.

 ##### Unhandled Errors Do Not Terminate The Program

 In Airstream, unhandled errors do not result in the program terminating.
 By default they are reported to the console.
 You can specify different or additional handlers such as `AirstreamError.debuggerErrorCallback` or even a custom handler that effectively terminates your program.

-Regardless of this seeming leniency, you should still handle all of your errors at some point.
-In good Airstream code every error that goes into the unhandled errors callback must be treated as a bug.
+Regardless of this seeming leniency, you should still handle all of your errors at some point before they become _unhandled_.
+In a good Airstream codebase every _unhandled_ error must be treated as a bug.

 ##### Error Timing is Consistent

 Observables generally emit errors at the same time as they would have emitted a non-error value.
-For example, a `CombinedObservable` like `stream.combineWith(stream.map(foo))` will only emit a single value if `stream` emits a value.
+For example, a `CombinedObservable` like `stream.combineWith(stream.map(foo))` will only emit a single value if `stream` emits a value (yes, Airstream deals with [FRP Glitches](#frp-glitches) for you).
 Similarly, it will only emit a single error if `stream` emits an error.
 However, that error will be wrapped in `CombinedError` because it needs to support the case when its parent observables simultaneously emit a different error.

 On the other hand, `MergeEventStream` does no such synchronization, it emits the errors similarly to how it emits non-error events – as they come, putting all but the first seen one in a new transaction.

+`DelayEventStream` re-emits incoming errors with the same delay that it uses for normal values.

 ##### Event Streams Generally Forget Errors